duemunk/Doktor-TV/README.md

 # Doktor-TV

-Offline access to DR videos
+Offline access to DR videos – download or stream.